Bamboo-fly/Bamboo-fly/README.md

 <h1 align="center">I'm Bamboo-fly</h1>
 <h3 align="center">A junior majoring in software engineering.</h3>
 <h3 align="center">Currently, my area of greatest interest is Android development.</h3>
+<h3 align="center">The language I am most familiar with is Java.</h3>
+<h3 align="center">The language I am most familiar with is Java.</h3>
+<h3 align="center">Some of us get dipped in flat, some in satin,some in gloss.
+But every once in a while you find someone who's iridescent, and when you do, nothing will ever compare.</h3>

 ### 🌈 Github Stats: